 The policies regarding the installation of software are on this page.
 In general, scientific software is installed as requested with the caveats noted in that section.
-There are over 100 software applications installed as modules.
-You should look there first.
-And you are always welcome to install your own software or other software in your file space.
+There are over 100 software applications installed as modules so you should look there before submitting an installation request.
+As an alternative, you are always welcome to install your own software or other software in your file space.

 |Display all the software and versions installed on the system|

 |Display all installed versions of the software "module_name"|

 |Display the software you have loaded in your environment|

 |Displays some descriptive information about a specific module|

 |Unload a specific software package from your environment|

 |Unload all the software modules from your environment|

 |Display a help menu for the module command|

 Puma, Ocelote, and El Gato all run CentOS7 and have the following compilers available: